-1008 Radiobiology Lec.
-2 Lab.
-0 Cr.
-2 Prerequisite: a grade of "C" or higher in RADT 1005, RADT 1006, RADT 1007, PSYC 2000, and STAT 2011.
+Prerequisite: a grade of "C" or higher in RADT 1005, RADT 1006, RADT 1007, PSYC 2000, and STAT 2011.
 Corequisite: RADT 1010.
-An indepth study of radiation protection safety practices Radiobiology, including radiologic measurements, quantities, detection units, devices, radiation effects, dose limits and calculations, protective measures, equipment and shielding, federal and state regulations.
+An in-depth study of radiation protection safety practices and Radiobiology, including radiologic measurements, quantities, units, detection devices, radiation effects, dose limits and calculations, protective measures, equipment and shielding, federal and state regulations.

+Practicum III

-Practicum III Lec.
-0 Lab.
-12 Cr.
-3 Prerequisite: a grade of "C" or higher in RADT 1005, 1006, and 1007; a grade of "C" or higher or enrollment in PSYC 2000 and STAT 2011.
+Prerequisite: a grade of "C" or higher in RADT 1005, 1006, and 1007; a grade of "C" or higher or enrollment in PSYC 2000 and STAT 2011.
 Corequisite: RADT 1008.
 This course is designed to provide for the continued development and application of clinical competencies with emphasis on patient care and performance of general radiographic procedures, emergency/trauma, mobile, surgical, fluoroscopic and contrast media procedures, and corresponding film evaluation.

 Skills practice occurs with performance in actual clinical setting.

 Practicum I Lec.
 2 Lab.
 0 Cr.
 2 Prerequisite: a grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, and BIOL 1162.
-Corequisite: RADT 1001, 1002, and 1024.
-Classroom experience designed to provide students with fundamental understanding of the radiographical examination of the chest, abdomen, upper and lower extremities, and shoulder girdle.
+Corequisites: RADT 1001, RADT 1002, and RADT 1024.
+Classroom experience designed to provide students with fundamental understanding of the radiographic examination of the chest, abdomen, upper and lower extremities, and shoulder girdle.

 Practicum I Laboratory Lec.
 0 Lab.
 12 Cr.
 3 Prerequisite: a grade of "C" or higher in RADT 1000, ENGL 1001, BIOL 1161, and BIOL 1162.
-Corequisite: RADT 1001, 1002, and 1014.
-Clinical experiences with emphasis on operation of equipment, performance of darkroom and office procedures, patient care management, application of radiation protection precautions, and general radiographic process, and evaluation.
+Corequisites: RADT 1001, RADT 1002, and RADT 1014.
+Clinical experience with emphasis on operation of equipment; performance of darkroom and office procedures; patient care management; application of radiation protection precautions; and general radiographic process and evaluation.
 Skills practice with a phantom in the radiographic laboratories and skills performance in the actual clinical setting are included.